zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

 Gets all child certificates for the given certificate.
+This query works for both PAI and NOC_ICA.
 Revoked certificates are not returned.

 - Parameters: